joonas-niinisto/Aktia-Challenge-2021/README.md

 EventID |The unique ID of the service payment ProductID | Product's unique ID
 CustomerID | Customer's unique ID
 Payment | Is the payment successful.
-If false, the bank has not received that payment Discount (%) | Discount received by the customer from the list price Payment (€) | The price paid by the customer
+If false, the bank has not received payment Discount (%) | Discount received by the customer from the list price Payment (€) | The price paid by the customer